 One possible approach is to setup SSH tunnel and connect through the tunnel.

-For simple cases, you can setup tunnel directly in WinSCP.
 For more complex cases (non-default SSH settings, multiple hops, FTP protocol, etc.) you need to setup tunnel using external tool.
-Example of such tool is PuTTY SSH client.
+Example of such tool is PuTTY SSH client or Plink.
 For more information see PuTTY documentation on port forwarding.

 In the text, Server B stays for the target server and Server A stays for the server thru which you need to connect.

-See Tunnel page on Login dialog.
+See Tunnel page on Advanced Site Settings dialog.

 Note that this is for illustration only, such a simple tunnel can be setup directly in WinSCP.